ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-12-aws-elastic-load-balancer.md

 | MultiAZ?                  |           No           | Yes - one EIP per AZ |                  Required                  |

 ## Application Load Balancer
 Path based routing & management - because the routing is based on URL matching target groups can be containers, different port on the same box or simply different target groups.
 ALB uses Dynamic Port Mapping to place more than one task of the same app on an ECS cluster.
 ALB can front Lambda by turning the HTTP request in to a JSON event.
+Session stickiness is supported at the target group level.

 Target groups are EC2 instances or containers managed as an entity and checks the health of the group automatically.